mysto/python-fpe/README.md

 ## Usage

 FF3 is a Feistel cipher, and Feistel ciphers are initialized with a radix representing an alphabet.
+The number of characters in an alphabet is called the _radix_.
 Practical radix limits of 36 in Python mean the following radix values are typical:

 * radix 10: digits 0..9